 Community Investment Grants

 Community Investment is the allocation process for traditional grants at United Way focusing on the building blocks for a good life—basic needs, education and health.
 Lead by community volunteers, funding recommendations are finally approved by United Way’s Board of Directors.
 United Way of Goodhue, Wabasha & Pierce Counties awards funds through an application and review process.
 501(c)3 not for profit organizations and other programs that can contribute to achieving outcomes in our goal areas are welcomed to apply for funding awards.
 NOTE: United Way of Goodhue, Wabasha & Pierce Counties DOES NOT provide direct financial support to individuals.
 If you are in need of direct financial assistance, please contact 2-1-1.
-United Way of Goodhue, Wabasha and Pierce Counties will begin accepting Basic Needs Grant Applications in November of 2020 to area programs serving residents of one or more communities in Goodhue, Wabasha and/or Pierce Counties.
-More information coming soon.
-Application will be available here.
+United Way of Goodhue, Wabasha and Pierce Counties will begin accepting Education Grant Applications in January 2022 to area programs serving residents of one or more communities in Goodhue, Wabasha and/or Pierce Counties.
+Application is available here.

 Basic Needs Goal